fboglind/project-acholi/README.md

 This script will:
 - Analyze vocabulary and token frequencies in (parallel) text files.
-- Produce a chart showing token frequencies at different threshold
+- Produce a chart showing token frequencies at different thresholds
 - Print basic stats to terminal

 # Additional files